semgrep/semgrep/README.md

 Semgrep combines the convenience and rapid iteration speed of `grep`, but is "code-aware"; you can easily match function calls, class or method definitions, and more with simple patterns.
 See [Installation](#installation) and [Usage](#usage) to get started.

-## Motivation

-Semgrep exists because:

-1. Insecure code is easy to write
-2. The future of security involves automatically guiding developers towards a “paved road” made of default-safe frameworks (i.e. [React](https://reactjs.org/) or Object-relational Mappers)
-3. `grep` isn’t expressive enough and traditional static analysis tools (SAST) are too complicated/slow for paved road automation

-The AppSec, Developer, and DevOps community deserves a static analysis tool that is fast, easy to use, code-aware, multi-lingual, and open source!

 ## Installation

 On macOS, binaries are available via [Homebrew](https://formulae.brew.sh/formula/semgrep):